ea167/code-fest/README.md

-# code-fest
+# Introduction to AI and Deep Learning
-Hour of Code / Hausner Code Fest: Intro to AI &amp; DeepLearning
+For the Hour of Code / Hausner Code Fest

 Page easy url: http://bit.ly/code-fest